 - You will have the opportunity to obtain membership privileges with the Canadian Marketing Association (CMA).

-- The School of Business is a proud sponsor of marketing students in national and province-wide academic competitions, providing valuable opportunities to interact with marketing students, professors and industry professionals from across the country.
+- The Business School is a proud sponsor of marketing students in national and province-wide academic competitions, providing valuable opportunities to interact with marketing students, professors and industry professionals from across the country.

 Global Citizenship and Equity Portfolio